Désolé, la version française de cette page ne peut être offerte pour le moment.

 “The Problem: The social license, the freedom to operate that we, the Canadian agri-food industry, has enjoyed is at risk… this risk could intensify as a growing group of stakeholders raise questions about whether today’s food system is worthy of public trust; as new technologies are introduced; and as the connections between consumer and industry dissipate” – Canadian Journey to Social License, A Pre-May 31 Session Discussion Document, 2016

-March-May 2019: The House of Commons Standing Committee on Agriculture and Agri-Food is undertaking « a study on the public perception of the Canadian agriculture and agri-food sector.
+March-June 2019: The House of Commons Standing Committee on Agriculture and Agri-Food undertook “a study on the public perception of the Canadian agriculture and agri-food sector.
 The Committee would like to understand the challenges and opportunities for the sector, measures taken by industry and government to improve public trust, and what other measures should be taken.
-The Committee would also like to open up the conversation between farmers, ranchers and producers and the civil society to break down the silos that persist in the agricultural sector. »
+The Committee would also like to open up the conversation between farmers, ranchers and producers and the civil society to break down the silos that persist in the agricultural sector.”

 - Click here for transcripts, audio of testimony, and briefings in the hearings.